J.-P. Mayer

-Jacob-Peter Mayer (1903–1992) was a German-born editor of the works of Alexis de Tocqueville and founder of the Tocqueville Research Centre at the University of Reading where he was Professor Emeritus.
+Jacob-Peter Mayer (1903–1992) was a German-born writer and editor of the works of Alexis de Tocqueville and founder of the Tocqueville Research Centre at the University of Reading where he was Professor Emeritus.
 He was considered 'the foremost authority on the great French sociologist'.

+Mayer edited and introduced the 1933 edition of Konstantin Frantz's Masse oder Volk (published by Alfred Protte), under the pseudonym "Franz Kemper".